 Let us take a look at some statistical concepts that every data scientist must know, to make his job easier.

 Linear regression is a lynch-pin of statistics and is used to predict the value of a variable based on the values of the other variables present in the analysis.
 This is done by fitting the best linear relationship in the scatter-plot of the values of two variables – the dependent and the independent ones.
 The best fit is obtained by ensuring that the sum of all distances between the obtained shape and the values of each point is as less as possible.

 There are two types of linear regressions – simple and multiple.
 In the former, there are only two variables used – a dependent one and an independent one.
 In the latter, more than one independent variable is used in a bid to predict the value of the dependent variable more accurately.

 This is a general term, which is used to refer to data mining methods which categorize the available data to obtain correct and accurate analysis and predictions from them.
 It is also called a Decision Tree, and there are two main classification methods – Logistic Regression and Discriminant Analysis.
 For more information on these complex statistical methods, you should check out the course by Acadgild.

 In this method, samples are drawn from the original data samples repeatedly to obtain a unique sampling distribution which follows the actual data set.
 This is usually done when the data set is far too large to be analysed entirely, as is the case in most big data analysis.
 The estimates obtained from this method is unbiased, as it is from the unbiased samples which are from all possible results of the data that the researcher has.

 In order to learn more about basic statistics for data science, the best thing to do would be to enroll for an online course and complete it.
-Acadgild offers high quality and highly rated courses which can put you on your way to a successful career as a data scientist.
+Acadgild offers high quality and highly rated data science courses which can put you on your way to a successful career as a data scientist.